linnovate/mean/README.md

 The mean.io package system allows developers to create modular code that provides useful tools that other mean developers can use.
 The packages, when published, are plug-and-play and are used in a way very similar to traditional npm packages.

-The mean.io package system integrates all the packages into the mean project as if the code was part of mean itself and provides the developers with all the necceesary tools required to integrate their package into the host project.
+The mean.io package system integrates all the packages into the mean project as if the code was part of mean itself and provides the developers with all the necessary tools required to integrate their package into the host project.

 There are two types of packages: